Wondering where to stay in Iceland? Looking for the best hotels or Iceland accommodation for your self-drive trip along the Ring Road?

 Still, I always advise people to book Iceland accommodation well in advance.
 It’s the first and the most important of all my Iceland travel tips.
 As the number of hotels and guest houses increased all over Iceland, so did the number of tourists.
 For the best choice and somewhat affordable prices, you do have to book Iceland hotels months in advance, especially if traveling in summer.

 TIP: For more information on itineraries, please check our suggested itineraries for Iceland.
 This is our winter itinerary for Iceland and here is a very similar Iceland 4 days itinerary that covers pretty much the same places in spring or in summer.
-If you have a week and are visiting in the warmer months, we recommend this Iceland itinerary for 7 days. if you want to do the entire Ring, please see this 10-day Iceland Ring Road itinerary.

 READ ALSO: Best Places to Visit Iceland